brylevkirill/notes/Deep Learning.md

 >	"There have been many attempts at performing this kind of reasoning, dating back to the earliest years of the field.
 Despite this, progress has been slow for several reasons: First, the task is inherently ill-posed.
 Objects always appear under self-occlusion, and there are an infinite number of 3D structures that could give rise to a particular 2D observation.
 The natural way to address this problem is by learning statistical models that recognize which 3D structures are likely and which are not.
 Second, even when endowed with such a statistical model, inference is intractable.
 This includes the sub-tasks of mapping image pixels to 3D representations, detecting and establishing correspondences between different images of the same structures, and that of handling the multi-modality of the representations in this 3D space.
 Third, it is unclear how 3D structures are best represented, e.g., via dense volumes of voxels, via a collection of vertices, edges and faces that define a polyhedral mesh, or some other kind of representation.
 Finally, ground-truth 3D data is difficult and expensive to collect and therefore datasets have so far been relatively limited in size and scope."

->"
->	We design a strong generative model of 3D structures, defined over the space of volumes and meshes, using ideas from state-of-the-art generative models of images.
+>	"We design a strong generative model of 3D structures, defined over the space of volumes and meshes, using ideas from state-of-the-art generative models of images.
 >	We show that our models produce high-quality samples, can effectively capture uncertainty and are amenable to probabilistic inference, allowing for applications in 3D generation and simulation.
 We report log-likelihoods on a dataset of shape primitives, a 3D version of MNIST, and on ShapeNet, which to the best of our knowledge, constitutes the first quantitative benchmark for 3D density modeling.
 >	We show how complex inference tasks, e.g., that of inferring plausible 3D structures given a 2D image, can be achieved using conditional training of the models.
 We demonstrate that such models recover 3D representations in one forward pass of a neural network and they accurately capture the multi-modality of the posterior.
 >	We explore both volumetric and mesh-based representations of 3D structure.
 The latter is achieved by flexible inclusion of off-the-shelf renders such as OpenGL.
 This allows us to build in further knowledge of the rendering process, e.g., how light bounces of surfaces and interacts with its material’s attributes.